johngodley/redirection/readme.txt

 * Alters database to support case insensitivity, trailing slashes, and query params.
 Please backup your data

 == Changelog ==

+= 4.6 = ???
+* Add fine-grained permissions allowing greater customisation of the plugin, and removal of functionality
+* Add an import step to the install wizard
+* Remove overriding of default WordPress 'old slugs'

 = 4.5.1 - 23rd November 2019 =
 * Fix broken canonical redirects